 Race Start Times are as follows:

-Once you have registered, please have your designated volunteer fill out the form on the volunteer page so that we have all their information and can contact them with specifics about their volunteer spot.
+Once you have registered and given your volunteer info, please have your designated volunteer select their time using the Volunteer button on the main page so that we have all their information and can contact them with specifics about their volunteer spot.
 There is a spot on the form for volunteers to pick their own time frame.
 Thank you!

-Packet pickup will be at The Pulse Running and Fitness Shop on Tuesday and Wednesday March 17th & 18th from 11-6pm.
-After that all packets can be picked up at Eagle Island Park under the shelter starting 1 hour prior to each race start.
+Packet pickup will be at The Pulse Running and Fitness Shop on Tuesday and Wednesday Mar15th & 16th from 11-6pm.
+After that all packets can be picked up at Eagle Island Park under the shelter starting 1 hour prior to your race start.

 Crews, Aid, Facilities